Outdated or Unsupported Browser Detected

 There are several websites that advertise that they can assist claimants in filing for unemployment benefits.
 Some of those sites offer services free of charge and others do charge for the services.
 The sites often ask for confidential/private information such as your Social Security number, address, work history and email address.
 Use only the official Wisconsin Unemployment Insurance websites: dwd.wisconsin.gov/ui or my.unemployment.wisconsin.gov

 We WILL NOT ask you for personal information or for you to verify your eligibility for unemployment benefits by email or text message.
-If you receive an email or text message and you are unsure if it came from Wisconsin Unemployment Insurance, contact a claims specialist by phone at (414) 435-7069 or toll-free at (844) 910-3661.
+If you receive an email or text message and you are unsure if it came from Wisconsin Unemployment Insurance, contact the Help Center by phone at (414) 435-7069 or toll-free at (844) 910-3661.

 A recent scam directs claimants to a website (unemploymentclaims.org) to apply for a debit card.
 The scam company then charges for no activity on the card.
 Wisconsin Unemployment Insurance uses the Visa® Pre-Paid Debit Card (U.S. Bank ReliaCard®) to pay unemployment benefits.